Geology of Bolivia: Lowlands and Sub-Andean zone

-The Sub-Andean Zone and the Northern and Eastern Lowlands share a common ancient history but has since the Andean orogeny developed to two distinct zones.
-While both zones share essentially the same old sedimentary platform strata the strata at the Sub-Andean Zone have been folded and thrusted into a fold and thrust belt with structural traps where hydrocarbon fluids have accumulated.
-The limit between the fold and thrust belt and the Eastern Lowlands is drawn by the Serranía del Aguaragüe a north-south range representing the Andean thrust front.
+The Sub-Andean Zone and the Northern and Eastern Lowlands share a common ancient history but have since the Andean orogeny developed into two distinct zones.
+While both zones share essentially the same old sedimentary platform strata, the strata at the Sub-Andean Zone have been folded and thrusted into a fold and thrust belt with structural traps where hydrocarbon fluids have accumulated.
+The limit between the fold and thrust belt and the Eastern Lowlands is drawn by the Serranía del Aguaragüe, a north-south range representing the Andean thrust front.

 Fold and thrust belt

-The relatively low Cordillera Oriental, located east of Cordillera Central, are part of a fold and thrust belt and exposes Silurian and Ordovician age strata some of which are fossil-bearing.
-The fold and thrust makes up the framework of the hydrographic network of Pilcomayo and other rivers.
-Currently one of Bolivia's most seismic zones is the Cochabamba Fault Zone located just below the city of Cochabamba and its fertile valley.
+The relatively low Cordillera Oriental, located east of Cordillera Central, are part of a fold and thrust belt and exposes Silurian and Ordovician age strata, some of which are fossil-bearing.
+The fold and thrust belt makes up the framework of the hydrographic network of Pilcomayo and other rivers.
+Currently one of Bolivia's most seismic zones is the Cochabamba Fault Zone, located just below the city of Cochabamba and its fertile valley.
 This fault zone is related to the Arica elbow and the bend in the Andes at this latitude.